Asynchronous Approximate Agreement with Quadratic Communication: Termination

-The protocol $\Pi + \Term$ inherits the edge agreement and convex validity properties of $\Pi$ since the $\Term$ output (and thus the $\Term + \Pi$ output) of each honest party is some honest party's $\Pi$ output.
-Moreover, if $\Pi$ achieves liveness in $k$ rounds, then $\Pi + \Term$ terminates in $k + 3$ rounds.
+For any live edge agreement protocol $\Pi$, there is a sequentially composed protocol $\Term \circ \Pi$ where the parties run $\Pi$ to reach edge agreement, and run $\Term$ to terminate.
+In $\Term \circ \Pi$, each party lets its $\Pi$ input be its edge agreement inputs, lets its $\Term$ input be its $\Pi$ output (if and when it outputs from $\Pi)$, and terminates with the output $y$ upon terminating $\Term$ with any output $y$.
+The composed protocol $\Term \circ \Pi$ inherits the edge agreement and convex validity properties of $\Pi$ since each honest party's $\Term$ output is some honest party's $\Pi$ output.
+Furthermore, if $\Pi$ achieves liveness in $k$ rounds, then $\Term \circ \Pi$ terminates in $k + 3$ rounds.
 This is because after $k$ rounds, either every honest has output from $\Pi$ and thus acquired a $\Term$ input, or some honest party has terminated $\Term$.
-In either case, the honest parties all terminate $\Term$ in $3$ more rounds, i.e.\ within $k + 3$ rounds of every honest party acquiring a $\Pi$ input.
+In either case, the honest parties all terminate $\Term$ within $3$ more rounds, i.e.\ within $k + 3$ rounds of every honest party acquiring a $\Pi$ input.
 Note that some honest parties might terminate $\Term$ before $k$ rounds have passed and stop running $\Pi$ before everybody outputs from $\Pi$.
 This might cause $\Pi$ to lose its liveness, meaning that some honest parties might never output from $\Pi$ and thus never acquire $\Term$ inputs.
-This is not an issue because as long as some honest party terminates $\Term$, every honest party does so, even if not every honest party acquires a $\Term$ input.
+This is not an issue because if some honest party terminates $\Term$, then every honest party terminates $\Term$, \mbox{even if not every honest party acquires a $\Term$ input.}

-We prove in the \hyperref[termSecProof]{appendix} that in $\Term$, every honest $\ECHO$ message is paired with an honest party's input.
-So, in $\Term + \Pi$, the overhead due to $\Term$ is $3$ rounds and $\BO(n^2)$ messages, each of which is either an $\ECHO$ message on an honest party's $\Pi$ output or the string $\READY$.
+In $\Term$ (which we present in the \hyperref[termAppendix]{appendix}), each honest party multicasts one constant-size $\READY$ message, and multicasts at most one $\msgpair{\ECHO}{v}$ message for each value $v$ that is an honest party's $\Term$ input.
+So, for any edge agreement protocol $\Pi$, the overhead in $\Term \circ \Pi$ due to $\Term$ is $3$ rounds and $\BO(n^2)$ messages, each at most \mbox{roughly the size of an honest $\Pi$ output.}